Meet the Healing Elements and Wellness Team

-Owner / Instructor
+Owner / Co-founder

-Studio Manager / Yoga Instructor
+Studio + Retail Manager / Photographer

 I am dedicated to a life of healing and authentic connection.
 There is not much that I love more than quality time spent with myself and the people I am close with.
 The foundation of my wellness journey was laid through a spiritual upbringing, and developed deeply through classes on meditation and wellness in college.
 Through this, I now strive to live most alive — tapping into the spirit for my most aware, honest and loving being.